The mass distribution of stars stripped in binaries: The effect of metallicity: Implications and potential observational tests

-While we do not model the spectral energy distribution of massive stripped stars in this study, we use previous predicted ionizing emission rates to estimate the influence of the helium star desert on the hydrogen- and helium-ionizing output from a stellar population.
-We do this for a population with metallicity $Z=0.002$ and constant star-formation rate of $1 M_\odot$/yr, adopting the mass distributions presented in \S~\ref{subsec:mdist}.
+While we did not model the spectral energy distribution of massive stripped stars in this study, we used previous predicted ionizing emission rates to estimate the influence of the helium star desert on the hydrogen- and helium-ionizing output from a stellar population.
+We did this for a population with metallicity $Z=0.002$ and constant star formation rate of $1 M_\odot$/yr, adopting the mass distributions presented in Sect. \ref{subsec:mdist}.